-Contaminant (units) Units of Measure MCL MCLG Range (2006) Average level found Typical Source of Contaminant Alpha Emitters pCi/l 15.4 0 6.9-9.8 8.55 Erosion of natural deposits.
-Barium ppm 2 2 N/A 0.15 Discharge of drilling wastes; discharge from metal refineries, erosion of natural deposits Combined Radium pCi/l 5.4 0 4.0-7.6 5.3 Erosion of natural deposits Fluoride ppm 4 4 1-1.2 1.1 State of Minnesota requires all municipal water systems to add fluoride to the drinking water to promote strong teeth; erosion of natural deposits; discharge from fertilizer and aluminum factories Nitrate (as nitrogen) ppm 10 10 nd - 0.47 0.47 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits TTHM (total trihalomethanes) ppb 80 0 N/A 0.8 By-product of drinking water disinfection Trichloroethylene ppb 5 0 nd - .1 0.03 Discharge from metal degreasing sites and other factories Radon pCi/l 26-117 87.5 Erosion of natural deposits Radon is a radi Radon is a radioactive gas which is naturally occurring in some groundwater.
+Contaminant (units) Units of Measure MCLG MCL Range (2008) Average/result Typical Source of Contaminant Alpha Emitters pCi/I 0 15.4 N/A 10.7 Erosion of natural deposits.
+Barium ppm 2 2 N/A 0.15 Discharge of drilling wastes; discharge from metal refineries, erosion of natural deposits Combined Radium pCi/I 0 5.4 N/A 5.4 Erosion of natural deposits Fluoride ppm 4 4 1.1 - 1.2 1.2 State of Minnesota requires all municipal water systems to add fluoride to the drinking water to promote strong teeth; erosion of natural deposits; discharge from fertilizer and aluminum factories Haloacetic acids (HAAS) ppb 0 60 N/A 3.4 By-product of drinking water disinfection Nitrate (as nitrogen) ppm 10 10 nd - 0.55 0.55 Runoff from fertilizer use; leaching from septic tanks, sewage; erosion of natural deposits TTHM (total trihalomethanes) ppb 0 80 N/A 4.1 By-product of drinking water disinfection Radon pCi/I N/A 26 Erosion of natural deposits

+Radon is a radioactive gas which is naturally occurring in some groundwater.
 It poses a lung cancer risk when gas is released from water into air (as occurs during showering, bathing, or washing dishes or clothes) and a stomach cancer risk when it is ingested.
-Because radon in indoor air poses a much greater hadon's a randoctive gas which is naturally occurring in some groundwater.
-It poses a nong cancer risk when gis is released from water into an (as occurs during showering, bathing, or washing dishes or clothes) and a stomach cancer risk when it is ingested.
 Because radon in indoor air poses a much greater health risk than radon in drinking water, an Alternative Maximum Contaminant Level (AMCL) of 4,000 picoCuries per liter may apply in states that have adopted an Indoor Air Program, which compels citizens, homeowners, schools, and communities to reduce the radon threat from indoor air.
-For states without such a program, the Maximum Contaminant Level (MCL) of 300 pCi/I may apply.
+For states without such a program, the Maximum Contaminant Level (MCL) of 300 pCi/l may apply.
 Minnesota plans to adopt an Indoor Air Program once the Radon Rule is finalized.

-Contaminant (units) Units of Measure MRDL MRDLG Range (2006) Average level found Typical Source of Contaminant Chlorine ppm 4 4 0.3-0.9 Monthly Avg.
-0.62 Quarterly Avg.
-Water additive used to control microbes Contaminant (units) Units of Measure AL MCLG 90% Level # sites over AL Typical Source of Contaminant Lead ppm 15 N/A 2 0 out of 30 Corrosion of household plumbing systems; erosion of natural deposits Copper ppm 1.3 N/A 1.92 10 out of 30 Corrosion of household plumbing systems; erosion of natural deposits The city of Mir excess of the a excess of the a The city of Minnetonka is in exceedance of the action level for copper.
-Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
+Contaminant (units) Units of Measure MRDL MRDLG Monthly Average Highest Quarterly Avg.
+Typical Source of Contaminant Chlorine ppm 4 4 0.3 (Lowest) - 0.8 (Highest) 0.69 Water additive used to control microbes Contaminant (units) Units of Measure AL MCLG 90% Level # sites over AL Typical Source of Contaminant Copper ppm 1.3 N/A 1.49 5 out of 30 Corrosion of household plumbing systems; erosion of natural deposits Lead ppm 15 N/A 3 0 out of 30 Corrosion of household plumbing systems; erosion of natural deposits

+^{} Sampled water is in exceedance of the action level for copper.
+Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short period of time could experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.
-In response to this issue, the city performed a corrosion control study to make the water less likely to absorb materials such as copper from your plumbing.
+We have taken actions to make the water less likely to absorb materials such as copper from your plumbing.